We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Social Media Test Drive provides a series of interactive modules offering practice in digital citizenship skills through a social media simulation.
 Each module includes tutorials, guided activities, and opportunities for reflection.
 Topics include how to shape your digital footprint, online privacy, addressing cyberbullies, and how to recognize and identify "fake news."
 The Teacher's Guide provides ideas on using the site along with key terms and information found within the modules.

-tag(s): character education (74), cyberbullying (41), digital citizenship (79), social media (47)
+tag(s): character education (77), cyberbullying (40), digital citizenship (79), social media (47)

 In the ClassroomShare these modules for students to complete during any lessons on Internet safety.
 Ask students to contribute to a collaborative document sharing examples they have seen of cyberbullying or deceptive news practice.
 Replace pencil and paper notetaking by sharing an online tool such as Webnote, reviewed here, for students to use to take notes on any website.
 When finished, have them share their notes using the URL created for use in classroom discussions.
 Reinforce online safety concepts through gameplay using Baamboozle, reviewed here.
 Enhance student learning by asking students to create a game in Baamboozle for their peers to play to identify best practices in creating a safe online presence.
 After completing your digital safety unit, modify classroom technology use and extend learning by asking students to create explainer videos using FlexClip, reviewed here, with suggestions on how to identify fake news, how to create a positive digital footprint or ways to support peers when faced with cyberbullying.
 Share student videos on your class website and with younger students.